andrew/ultimate-awesome/README.md

 - [awesome-cloud-dx](https://github.com/awesome-cloud-dx/awesome-cloud-dx) - A list of tools that make developer experience with cloud providers easier.
 - [awesome-Multi-Document-Summarization](https://github.com/guan-yuan/awesome-Multi-Document-Summarization) - A curated list of Multi-Document Summarization papers, articles, tutorials, slides , datasets, and projects.
 - [awesome-nodebots](https://github.com/IainIsCreative/awesome-nodebots) - A list of resources, links, tools, tutorials and more to make nodebots — robots powered by web technology.
-- [awesome-deep-time-series-representations](https://github.com/itouchz/awesome-deep-time-series-representations) - A curated list of state-of-the-art papers on deep learning for universal representations of time series.
 - [awesome-human-pose-prediction](https://github.com/karttikeya/awesome-human-pose-prediction) - A selection of State Of The Art research papers (and code) on human locomotion (pose + trajectory) prediction (forecasting) .
 - [awesome-ubuntu](https://github.com/kaustubhhiware/awesome-ubuntu) - A repository to walk you through the installation procedure for ubuntu 16.04 .For beginners , with  :heart:.
 - [awesome-websites](https://github.com/merrier/awesome-websites) - List of awesome websites.